Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/WhoDoYouLove.md

 and shop in a community of people.
 We have interactions with lots of people every day.

 Even though I don't know everyone I encounter there are many people that are much like me.
-They have a similar life, hopes and dreams, and fears of the future.
+They have similar lifestyles, hopes and dreams, and fears of the future.
 This is a safe place for us to practice our growing love.

 Every contact is an opportunity for encouragement.
 Find ways to express God's kindness to the